eric556/eric556.github.io/_posts/2019-06-19-Game-engine-thingy-update-1.md

 Hi,

 For the past 2 weeks I have been procrastinating studying for finals.
 To facilitate my procrastination I decided to start working on a small game.
 I picked up my trusty tools, C++ and [SFML](https://www.sfml-dev.org/), and started working.
 Before I even got to the fun part, actually making the game, I got bogged down by the amount of setup work there is.
 This got me thinking, what if I made a codebase that I could reuse for some other projects in the future so I can skip all of the bullshit setup work that I run through every time I try to make something.
-So I started on my journy to build myself a small game engine.
+So I started on my journey to build myself a small game engine.
 Before jumping in I looked around at other engines to see what I liked and decided on a set of feature that I wanted within my engine.
 The three most important things I came up with were: ECS structure, plenty of tools to make development faster, and lua scripting integration.

 ### Premake5
-Now before I jump into all of those fancy feature and how I have gone about implementing them in the last 2 weeks.
+Now before I jump into all of those fancy features and how I have gone about implementing them in the last 2 weeks.
 I need to talk a little about how I set this project up with the help of an amazing tool called premake.
 Premake is a tool that will generate project files for you based on a configuration script written in lua.

 {% highlight lua %}
 workspace "Game Engine Thingy"